magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

     b    proc_hang
 ```

-The first thing this function does is check the processor ID.
-The Raspberry Pi 3 has four core processors, and after the device is powered on, each core begins to execute the same code.
-However, we don't want to work with four cores; we want to work only with the first one and put all of the other cores in an endless loop.
+Rpi3 has 4 cores, and after the device is powered on, each core begins to execute the same code.
+Our kernel only works with the first one and put all of the other cores in an endless loop.
 This is exactly what the `_start` function is responsible for.
 It gets the processor ID from the [mpidr_el1](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0500g/BABHBJCI.html) system register.

-> It may make more sense to put these cores in deep sleep using ``wfi``.
+> Q: It may make more sense to put core 1-3 in deep sleep using ``wfi``.
 How?

+#### Kernel memory layout

 If the current processor ID is 0, then execution is transferred to the `master` function: